 Hospital Roof Goes Green

-Instead of a traditional roof, one of the hospital’s main buildings is covered in a roof of living plants.
-The 48,500-square-foot green roof, in keeping with Metro Health’s focus on innovative ways to protect the planet, is lower in maintenance and provides greater insulation, while it offers a more therapeutic environment for patients.
+Instead of a traditional roof, one of Metro Health Hospital’s main buildings is covered in a roof of living plants.
+The 48,500-square-foot green roof, in keeping with Metro Health’s focus on innovative ways to protect the planet, is lower in maintenance and provides greater insulation, while offering a more therapeutic environment for patients.

 Green Roof Plants

-Six different kinds of plants, including five varieties of sedum cover the larger than one acre roof.
-The types of sedum selected work well on green roofs because they are not only drought resistant but also hold onto and store water, while growing in just four inches of soil.
-Flowers will bloom in the summer, and even in the winter, some of the plants will turn beautiful shades of burgundy, amber, and purple.
-The only non-sedum variety on the roof are alliums, which are from the garlic family.
-They are very hardy and will have big pink blossoms in the summer.
+Six different types of drought-resistant plants, including five varieties of sedum, cover the roof, which is larger than an acre.
+The types of sedum selected work well on green roofs because they hold onto and store water while growing in just four inches of soil.
+Flowers bloom in the summer and winter, and some of the plants turn beautiful shades of burgundy, amber and purple.
+The only non-sedum variety on the roof is alliums, which are very hardy and have big pink blossoms in the summer.